 Cannabidiol is an active ingredient extracted from the flowers, leaves and stems of industrial hemp plants.
 These plants are specially selected to ensure high levels of CBD but low levels of the psychoactive substance, THC (tetrahydrocannabinol) found in marijuana.
 CBD is mixed with olive oil, coconut oil or hemp seed oil to maximise its absorption.

-Cannabidiol oil is antioxidant and has anti-inflammatory effects to improve pain and stiffness.
+CBD oil is antioxidant and has anti-inflammatory effects to improve pain and stiffness.
 It also has a direct analgesic effects on pain perception in the brain, is relaxing and promotes feelings of well-being.
+CBD oil also improves sleep quality by promoting deep and refreshing REM dream sleep.

 Celadrin for fibromyalgia pain